Friends of the Larson House

 John was a very successful business man and well-respected in the community.
 His economic rise began when he bought lake shore property from the Knickerbocker Ice Company in 1900.
 He built the popular Larson’s Beach Resort, constructed cottages, built piers and even purchased six row boats that were pointed on both ends.
 People could rent his cottages or purchase them on 60-foot wide lots to use as summer homes.

-When John’s wife Julia died young, daughter Bertha came to live in and run the household.
-After Bertha's sister Tonetta retired she came back to McFarland and lived with Bertha.
+When John’s wife Julia died in 1933, daughter Bertha came to live in and run the household.
+After Bertha’s sister Tonetta retired she came back to McFarland and lived with Bertha.
 Some McFarland residents such as Glenn and Meg Nielsen, and Wes and Jane Licht remember Christmas caroling for the elderly sisters who invited them in and served popcorn.
 Back then, the Victorian home was immaculate and little changed from when their father had owned it.